Mahasamund: Economy

 The economy of Mahasamund is based on agriculture and mining.
 Rice is the main crop grown here.
 The black stone of this area is mined for tiles; Mahasamund also has many stone-cutting factories.
 The industrial area of Birkoni and Belsonda is just 10 and 05 km respectively.

-Banks

-Mahasamund is home to branches of all the major public and private sector banks in India.
-These include Axis Bank, State Bank of India Main Branch, Collectorate Road Branch, Station, Station Road Branch, HDFC Bank, ICICI Bank, IDBI Bank, Bank of Maharashtra, Allahabad Bank, Vijaya Bank, Bank of India, Union Bank, Uco Bank, Punjab National Bank, Dena Bank, Central Bank, Laxmi Vilas Bank and Canara Bank Bank of Baroda Bandhan Bank Indian Bank as well as around 30 ATMs located all around the city.

-Important Offices

-Income Tax Office, Labour Court, 20 RR battalion, Child Remand Home, Dean Medical College, Central Jail, National Highway Projects, Railway Sections Proposed ADRM Railway, Railway Yard, FCI, Polytechnic Engg.
-And Vetnary, Weather information center, Housing Board Corporation Divisional, PWD Division, PHE division and all kinds of district level offices are also located.

 Culture and religion

 About 90 percent population of the city follow Hinduism.
 People from all over India have settled here.

 Politics

-Mahasamund is the very high profile and one of the 11 parliament constituency in the state of Chhattisgarh.
-This constituency is the seat of former Union Minister Vidya Charan Shukla who contested 12 lok sabha elections in which he won 11 and 1 loss against first Chief Minister Ajit Jogi.
-In the 2014 general election Ajit Jogi lost the election against BJP candidate Chandu lal Sahu.
+Mahasamund is one of the 11 parliament constituency in the state of Chhattisgarh.
+This constituency is the seat of former Union Minister Vidya Charan Shukla who contested 12 "lok sabha" elections in which he won 11 and lost 1 against first Chief Minister Ajit Jogi.
+In the 2014 general election Ajit Jogi lost the election against BJP candidate Chandu Lal Sahu.

 The assembly segments are Mahasamund, Saraipali, Basna, Khallari, Bindranawagarh, Rajim, Dhamtari, and Kurud.

-The Member of legislative Assembly from Mahasamund constituency is Mr.Raju Kumar Sinha (Independent).
+The Member of the Legislative Assembly from Mahasamund constituency is Yogeshwar Raju Sinha of the Bharatiya Janata Party, who won the seat in the 2023 Chhattisgarh Legislative Assembly election.